 Two-thirds of manufacturers and distributors participating in her service gaps research study have reported having to respond to the elevated service standards established by companies like Amazon.
 Anderson, who recently helped manufacturers and distributors better understand workforce skills gaps and the impact on their operations, is also studying the effect Amazon has on customer expectations and service standards that are quickly becoming the benchmark with which consumers measure company value and whether they will do business with that company.

 The complete Amazon Effect Service Gap report will be available in August.
 To automatically receive the free report when it is available, register here.
-To attend the complimentary webinar to learn more about the results and ask questions, sign-up here.

 About LMA Consulting Group – Lisa Anderson, MBA, CSCP